admataz/admataz.com/src/content/pages/about-short.md

 ---
 published: true
 ---

 admataz is a London-based web development consultancy run by [Adam Davis](/adam-davis).
-I write code for the server and the browser to deliver original websites, services and applications.
+I help organisations and businesses to plan, develop and deliver the technology for successful websites and applications.